Beebop2727/Beebop2727/README.md

 <h1>Welcome to my profile</h1>

 - 👋 Hi, I’m @BeeWeak
 - 👀 I’m interested in ...
-Cyber security and software development
+Cyber security, software, and web development
 - 🌱 I’m currently learning ...
 Python and C#
 - 💞️ I’m looking to collaborate on ...
 Python automative tasks
 - 📫 How to reach me ... https://www.linkedin.com/in/harry-watson-comp/